Caviar Guide by Marky’s

 Among those who seek an affordable alternative to Sevruga and Osetra caviars from the Caspian Sea, American Hackleback holds one of the top spots.
 The source of this domestic caviar is our own American Hackleback sturgeon, also known as the Shovelnose, Sand Sturgeon, and Switchtail.
 The species' origin naturally influences the price of its caviar.

 Hackleback sturgeon caviar has been known and highly praised for many years.
 Over the past century and a half it has even been successfully exported to Europe and Asia.
 The modern height of its popularity, however, stems from the ban on the import of Caspian sturgeon caviar, implemented to counteract the overexploitation of the Beluga, Osetra, and Sevruga sturgeons and the resulting shortage of stock and rise in the price of caviar.
 It has proved fortuitous that Hackleback sturgeon caviar is highly reminiscent of Sevruga and echoes the nutty flavor it is prized for.
 Due to the domestic source of Hackleback caviar, its prices are nowhere near the extravagance of Sevruga and Osetra.
 The low price of this American caviar makes Hackleback a very popular and wallet friendly substitute to the more expensive kinds of caviar, ideal for large cocktail parties.
-It is often advertised as "Russian Style Caviar," meaning that it is processed according to "Malossol" standards: using only a small amount of pure sea salt.
+It is processed according to "Malossol" standards: using only a small amount of pure sea salt.
 See also other american caviar - bowfin caviar

 About the Hackleback